The St. Regis Bali Resort – Five-star excellence with opulent villas facing a flawless beach.

-This improbably vast resort offers all expected amenities expected, as well as many pleasing Balinese touches, such as gamelan players in the lobby.
+This improbably vast resort offers excellent amenities, as well as many pleasing Balinese touches such as gamelan players in the lobby.
 The main lagoon-style pool is extraordinarily large and the extensive gardens are full of coconut palms.
-Located on one of the longest and loveliest beaches on Bali, all villas boast an idyllic seafront location.
-Tranquil, private, and secluded behind walls and foliage, the villas feature the ultra-modern appliances and furnishings, as well as plunge pools and thatched gazebos.
+Located on one of the longest and loveliest beaches on Bali, all villas feature an idyllic seafront location.
+Tranquil, private, and secluded behind walls and foliage, the villas feature ultra-modern appliances and furnishings as well as plunge pools and thatched gazebos.
 In a building facing the sea, the stunning suites feature ornate furnishings, walk-in closets, and sunken bathtubs.
 The kids club offers more culturally engaging activities than most resorts.
-The St. Regis sits just outside of the gated complex of Nusa Dua but still within walking distance of the golf course and affordable shops and cafés.
+The St. Regis sits just outside of the gated complex of Nusa Dua, but is still within walking distance of the golf course and affordable shops and cafés.

 The St. Regis Bali Resort – The Location

 - Address: Along Jalan Raya Nusa Dua Selatan, the main road between Nusa Dua and Bukit Peninsula to the south.
 About 800m south of the Southern Gate of Nusa Dua, a gated complex of 4 and 5-star resorts, and one of the most popular tourist regions in southern Bali.